mposolda/keycloak-freeipa-docker/README.md

 that you have ticket for user `hnelson`

-Now you can simply visit this URL from your browser [http://ipa.example.test:29080/auth/realms/freeipa/account/](http://ipa.example.test:29080/auth/realms/freeipa/account/) and you should be logged in automatically as hnelson in Keycloak account management.
-You can change you firstName/lastName/email or you can also change your password.
-Password change will be propagated to LDAP and hence Kerberos too, so next time you can obtain kerberos ticket via kinit with the new password.
+Now you can simply visit this URL from your browser [http://ipa.example.test:29080/auth/realms/freeipa/account/](http://ipa.example.test:29080/auth/realms/freeipa/account/) and you should be logged in automatically as `hnelson` user in Keycloak account management.

 Other testing users are:
 `jduke` with password `Secret123` or `admin` with password `Secret123` (as long as you didn't change PASSWORD variable in "docker run" command above) .

 To check the configuration of federation provider, go to [http://ipa.example.test:29080/auth/admin](http://ipa.example.test:29080/auth/admin) , login as admin/admin and verify how is Federation provider configured.
+You can also click `Sync all users` to sync all FreeIPA users into Keycloak (otherwise they are synced during their first login).

+The Federation provider is configured to be WRITABLE, which means that updating any attribute of user in Keycloak (For example changing firstName of user `hnelson` to `Homer` ) will be propagated to LDAP as well.
+However registration of new users in Keycloak FreeIPA realm won't add users to FreeIPA LDAP, because `syncRegistration` flag is disabled on Federation provider configuration.

+Among other mappers, you can see `IPA groups mapper` configured for federation provider.
+This maps FreeIPA groups from `cn=groups,cn=accounts,dc=example,dc=test` to Keycloak realm roles of `freeipa` realm.
+Creating new role in Keycloak will create new Group into FreeIPA LDAP as well.
+Also create/remove any membership from Keycloak should work as expected.

+Mappers are configured the way, so that when changing things on FreeIPA/LDAP side, the changes should be immediatelly visible on Keycloak side too.

 **6** You can stop the docker container by running command:
 ```